 If you have queries regarding Homework do not hesitate to contact your child’s teacher.

-Banking day is EVERY Tuesday.
-At St Joseph’s School we bank with Bank SA and National Australia Bank.
-Bank books and money need to be put into the classroom notebag first thing every Tuesday morning.
+Banking day is EVERY Tuesday and Wednesday.
+At St Joseph’s School we bank with Bank SA (Tuesday) and Commonwealth Bank (Wednesday).
+Bank books and money need to be put into the classroom notebag first thing each morning.